 The internet has given birth to tools that allow your organization – no matter how large or small – to run nationwide contests.
 Platforms like Gleam can help you leverage contest marketing to improve your brand recognition, collect user-generated content, generate fresh leads and create better engagement with existing prospects.

 With all this in mind, it’s clear that there’s never been a better time to run a contest.
-Below is a quick example of what to expect from an embedded contest on a page or in a blog post.
+Take a quick look at our template below to see what your own online giveaway could look like:

 Due to the former inaccessibility of large-scale contests, there is a lot the average organization doesn’t know about running them.